 - Poor appetite: The baby may not want to eat and lose their appetite.

-- Fussiness: Constant chest congestion and troubled breathing will make the baby feel irritated and cranky.
+- Fussiness: Constant chest congestion and breathing difficulties will make the baby feel irritated and cranky.

-Chest congestion is itself a symptom of an upper respiratory system infection or problem.
+Chest congestion is itself a symptom of an upper and/ or lower respiratory system infection or problem.
 The signs of chest congestion in a baby can vary depending on the underlying cause.

 When To See A Doctor?